 1. Vacation house sitting and care

 Your home may be your castle, but without a moat and fire-breathing dragons to protect it, you might not feel comfortable leaving it unoccupied for very long.

-Therefore, a great summer business idea to make some extra cash as a house sitter.
+Therefore, a great summer business idea is to make some extra money as a house sitter.
 In some cases, you may only need to stop by the home once or twice a day.
-In other cases, you would stay the night.
+In other cases, you’d stay the night.

-Frequently, this gig will come with requirements like:
+Usually, this summer job will come with requirements like:

 - Watering and maintaining landscaping